 - Notify Bank that you are leaving the country

-- Arrive to the airport 2 hours before departure – 3 hours if it’s a large airport.
+- Arrive at the airport 2 hours before departure – 3 hours if it’s a large airport.

 Disney’s Magical Express